Kameradna/elec5622project2/README.md

 When we implemented this via accumulating gradients in the original paper, we reached 98% accuracy and will report the final accuracy once the run concludes.
 Another attempt was run in parallel when we got access to more computation at a starting batch size of 2048.

 ![best98 02](https://user-images.githubusercontent.com/48018617/196847875-b12bc460-59ab-45b7-86f1-45fda978a7a6.png)

+We simplified the reporting by eval_every 100 or 200 steps and can achieve near-best accuracy in under an hour.

 As an extension, we used Big Transfer; a version of a ResNet-50 with included Group Normalisation trained on ImageNet21k and the BiT hyperule of batch size 512, 500 steps with learning rate warmup to 0.003 and then specific cooldown; achieved similar performance to our best every run in around 2 mins.